AbdurRazzakRana/C-Compiler/README.md

 ## Running the C-Compiler
-1. Bind the projects and make executable from the project directory terminal: **make** It will produce **compiler** executable file
+1. Bind the projects and make executable from the project directory terminal: **make**

+   It will produce **compiler** executable file.
-2. Run your c code with the produced compiler and generate the output MIPS code: **./compiler -d -o output < your_c_file.c** If the c program is correct, it will create **output.asm** file that contains MIPS instructions. **-d** is to turn off the debug outputs and **-o output**for to write the outcome of this execution into output.asm file.
+3. Run your c code with the produced compiler and generate the output MIPS code: **./compiler -d -o output < your_c_file.c**

+   If the c program is correct, it will create **output.asm** file that contains MIPS instructions. **-d** is to turn off the debug outputs and **-o output**for to write the outcome of this execution into output.asm file.
-3. Test the compilers by checking the output of the assembly: **java -jar Mars4_5.jar sm output.asm** It will run the output.asm file and please observe the behavior of the running program as you wrote your c file.
+5. Test the compilers by checking the output of the assembly: **java -jar Mars4_5.jar sm output.asm**

+   It will run the output.asm file and please observe the behavior of the running program as you wrote your c file.